xrstf/vogon/README.md

 Build from Source
 =================

-You wil need a recent Go compiler, at least version 1.4.
+You will need a recent Go compiler, at least version 1.4.

 ```
 go get github.com/xrstf/raziel